Skip to main content

 • “Had it a few times where I had the code and had to fail intentionally in order to complete it, which gives it a bit more replayability (especially in later levels which are a tad harder).”

-• “Fans of card-based cosmic horror like 'Cultist Simulator', with more involved and more esoteric (both in theme and mechanics) gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the 'hidden rules' that accompany each puzzle.
-This can be further complicated by the obfuscation of the conditions for achieving the 'real' victory for each, which is dependent on knowledge outside of the context the game itself provided in a vacuum.”
+• “Fans of card-based cosmic horror like 'Cultist Simulator', with more involved and esoteric gameplay, will be disappointed by the mundanity and outright lack of replayability once you figure out the hidden rules for each puzzle.
+The obfuscation of the conditions for achieving the real victory, some dependent on knowledge outside the game itself, further detracts from replay value.”

 • “Just be aware that this game is largely a one-and-done experience with little replay value.”